Lillian Crombie: Stage

+Film and television

+Crombie had her first outing on screen in the ABC Television series Heartland, along with her close colleague from acting school, Rachael Maza.
+The series also featured Cate Blanchett, in her first screen role.

+Crombie was a co host of the television show Blackout.

 Having met film director Baz Luhrmann at NIDA in 1983, she applied for and won a role in his 2008 film Australia.

+She also starred in the TV series The Secret Life of Us and Mystery Road, and the feature film Lucky Miles.

-Other roles
+Other activities

 Following the death of her brother, in 2015 Crombie founded The Lillian Crombie Foundation (TLCF), which supports people who need to travel for "Sorry Business" (for funerals, grieving and healing purposes).
 It provides financial and emotional support and culturally-appropriate respect and care.
 She says the spark was provided by the plight of a friend ten years earlier, who could not afford to travel home to Western Australia to attend the funeral of her mother, and no charities were able to help.